aleshaleksey/fansys23/08-spell-list.md

 **Global**: If cast globally the area affected is 200ft plus 100ft per extra 4MP.
 In this case artistic or structurally coherent use is not possible.
 (4+2)

-**Upcast**: Target regains an extra HP per extra MP die above 1, to a maximum of 3.
-No extra effect on undead.
+**Upcast**: The radius increases by 5ft for every extra MP dice used.
+The depth increases by 5ft (1ft) for every extra 2 MP dice used.
+If used globally the increase of radius per every extra MP dice is 100ft.

 ___
 ### Spirits' Secret